karolinadebowska/Brainhub-application/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A simple app with frontend implemented in React and connected with a simple API written in Node.js with data saved in DB (PostgreSQL).
+A simple responsive app with frontend implemented in React and connected with a simple API written in Node.js with data saved in DB (PostgreSQL).
+The application was designed following the Mobile First Responsive Design.

 The application allows a user to add an event to the database, with the following fields:
 * First name (required)
 * Last name (required)
 * Email (required, valid email address)
 * Event date (required, simple date picker)

-*
+It also allows a user to see a table with all created events.
 ### Built With

 This section should list any major frameworks that you built your project using.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.